-☐ Formalize assistantship expectations and paperwork (if relevant).
+Formalize assistantship expectations and paperwork (if relevant).
 If you have been awarded an assistantship or are otherwise employed on campus, contact your supervisor immediately to complete employment paperwork, discuss your assignment and schedule, and address any issues related to your employment.

+- Fall semester appointments: August 16 December 31

+- Spring semester appointments:

+- Summer appointments:

-- August 16 December 31 Fall semester appointments: Spring semester appointments: January 1 - May 15 May 16 - August 15 - Summer appointments:
+January 1 - May 15 May 16 - August 15